Go From Confused To Camera-Confident

 But the photos you take aren't as good as the ones you shoot with your iPhone.

 You're smart.
 You know you should be able to figure this out.
-But you're also busy and life seems to get in the way.
+But you're also busy.

-You've bought a photography class or two thinking that it will help, but you end up more frustrated and confused.
+You've taken a photography class or two thinking that it will help, but you end up more frustrated and confused.
 You ask questions and the reply is always, "Read your manual."

 You'd like to shorten the learning curve and get to the fun and creative part!
 You know you can do it.

 All you need is the right teacher and the right teaching technique: a step-by-step system for learning to use your camera to take photos you love.

 I'd like to invite you to join Camera Mechanics, where you'll go from confused to camera-confident.

 If you'd like to really understand how to use your camera, this workshop is for you.

 Here’s What You’ll Get When You Sign Up

 The workshop begins on Friday, January 14th, 2022, at 8:00 am, EDT.
 (Don't worry about that time.
 That's when the lessons for the week will become available.
 You can take them at any time!)